PythonMVC/pythonMVC/README.md

 pip install -e .

 # create a new app
-pymvc new blog --database=sqlite
+pmvc new blog --database=sqlite
 # or
-pymvc new blog --database=postgresql pymvc new blog --database=mysql
+pmvc new blog --database=postgresql pmvc new blog --database=mysql

 cd blog